Entrepreneurship & Small Business

 - Mergent Online CU

 Search by company name, ticker, SIC or NAICS code.
 Use the Mergent Toolbox to easily create spreadsheets and reports comparing up to 500 companies simultaneously.

 - LexisNexis Academic CU

-Access company data from sources such as Dun & Bradstreet, Morningstar, Hoover's, and Standard & Poor's in one location called the "Company Dossier."
+Access company data from sources such as Dun & Bradstreet, Morningstar, and Standard & Poor's in one location called the "Company Dossier."
 Use this search to quickly find the dossier.